aburousan/azaz/Pages/Physics/blogs/neutrino_chirality.md

 For a typical reactor neutrino $v/c = 1 - 7.8\times10^{-17}$: it is slower than light by less than one part in $10^{16}$.
 (As an independent check, the SN1987A neutrinos crossed $\sim168{,}000$ light-years and arrived within hours of the photons.)

-### The smoking gun: why the pion shuns the electron
+### The decisive measurement: why the pion shuns the electron

 All of the above could feel like bookkeeping — a $(m/2E)^2$ that is real but unmeasurably small.
 So it is worth meeting the one everyday process where the tiny gap between chirality and helicity is not just visible but *spectacular*: the decay of the charged pion.
 A $\pi^+$ can decay two ways,